Brenmull12/ML4UVA-Flight-Delay-Analysis/SOURCES.md

   - "I have two pandas Series object of the same length.
 I want to create a new series with that obeys the following expression for each element-by-element comparison: label[i] = delay[i] if cancellation_codes[i] is None else 120"
   - "How can I manipulate a pandas dataframe before transforming it into a numpy array in a sklearn pipeline?
 Is there way to do this before the transformer?
 I have a function to do this, but not a class."
   - "Great.
 Followup: In a ColumnTransformer, I want to automatically transform all "object" columns.
 How can I do that?"

+  - Used widely to refactor the Pandas dataframes into Dask dataframes.

 ---